1934 Conn 70H, Dick Nash

 Frequently Asked Questions

-Most often times not.
+Used trombones most often times not.
 Shipping without a case is safer and cheaper.
 But if you need a case, I can see if I have a suitable case for your trombone.